Python Code Conventions

 Note: More examples on how to return results, here

-.
-It accept either a list or single item of CommandResults
+return_results() calls demisto.results().
+It accept either a list or single item of CommandResults object or any object that demisto.results

 can accept.

-to return mainly CommandResults
+Use return_results to return mainly CommandResults object or basic string.

 Example